 Section 7(a)(1) of the ESA directs federal agencies to use their authorities to further the purposes of the ESA by carrying out conservation programs for the benefit of the threatened and endangered species.
-Specifically, conservation recommendations are discretionary agency activities to minimize or avoid adverse effects of a proposed action on ESA-listed species or designated critical habitat (50 CFR 402.02).
+Conservation recommendations are suggestions regarding discretionary measures to minimize or avoid adverse effects of a proposed action on listed species or critical habitat or regarding the development of information (50 CFR 402.02).

 - 1. NMFS should work with fishermen and local applicable natural resource entities to disseminate species identification materials, and support consistent and accurate reporting of oceanic whitetip shark bycatch in the American Samoa, Guam, CNMI, and MHI bottomfish fisheries. - 2.
-NMFS SFD should establish methods to improve the accuracy and frequency of reporting of oceanic whitetip shark bycatch in the Guam, CNMI, and MHI bottomfish fisheries to better understand interactions of oceanic whitetip sharks with these fisheries and to ensure the estimated take in the ITS is not exceeded.
+NMFS SFD should establish methods to improve the accuracy and frequency of reporting of oceanic whitetip shark bycatch in the Guam, CNMI, and MHI bottomfish fisheries to better understand interactions of oceanic whitetip sharks.